NeuPhysics/neutrino/docs/pictures/flavor-isospin.rst

    However, a more systematic and rigorous method is given in [duan2006]_ .
 What's different here is that the author used the definition :math:`H_v = - \omega_v \frac{\boldsymbol{\sigma}}{2} \cdot \mathbf H` which means :math:`\mathbf H` in that paper is normalized but here we do not do that.

    Nonethless, EoM for flavor isospin can be derived using brute force.
-As a first step, we write donw the equation of motion for density matrix,
+As a first step, we write down the equation of motion for density matrix,

    .. math::
       i \frac{d}{dt}\rho = [H,\rho].